-Years ago, started illustrating because I wanted to support my manuals with illustrations that struck a balance between simple and clear.
-I studied lots of illustrations and began to see the advantages and disadvantages of different styles; realistic, line drawings, photos, etc. I saw that even very respected illustrators like Frank Netter of the Color Atlas of Human Anatomy or B.D.
+Years ago, I started creating my own illustrations.
+I wanted my manuals to display illustrations that struck a balance between simple and clear.
+After studying the work of other illustrators, I began to see the advantages and disadvantages of different styles (realistic, line drawings, photos, etc).
+However, I also found that even very respected illustrators like Frank Netter of the Color Atlas of Human Anatomy or B.D.
 Cummings from Myofascial Pain and Dysfunction, The Trigger Point Manual, had errors.
 Somehow, the errors in those revered texts both discouraged and encouraged me.

 As I worked, I realized that trigger points could be activated and de-activated by the nerve endings in joints.
 More than that, the specific way that the joint was displaced determined which trigger points were activated in the muscles that crossed that joint.
-Using this understanding, I made great progress in cases where the client had already seen many other practitioners without success.
+Applying this understanding, I made great progress addressing clients’ issue.
+Even those who had already seen many other practitioners without success.

 So, I started illustrating musculoskeletal anatomy in a way that focused on the local joints of those muscles.
 I put them on a slide show in my treatment room.
-I would glance up from my work and have epiphanies about anatomical relationships that I had worked with for years.
+I would glance up from my work and have epiphanies about the anatomical relationships.
+Even those I had worked with for years.

 Supraspinatus is a simple example.
 Note that in this illustration,